 In marketing, there are different levels of buyer awareness or “marketing awareness stages.”
-They go from one end of the spectrum where buyers are unaware of the problem they’re experiencing (or will experience), to the other end where they are fully aware and intend to solve that problem.
+They go from one end of the spectrum where buyers are unaware of the problem they’re experiencing (or one they will experience if they do nothing about it), to the other end where they are fully aware and intend to solve that problem.

 - Apathetic about the problem (i.e., they’re aware but don’t care).

 - Thinking about the problem (i.e., they’re considering solutions).

 - Hurting (i.e., they want the problem solved).

 I use mnemonics often.
 And since learning that I have ADHD and that it affects short-term memory, I now know why I love using acronyms and mnemonics so much.
 They’re tremendously useful tools.

 I came up with the acronym to help me remember when I got this idea after reading Eugene Schwartz’ magnum opus Breakthrough Advertising, a book in which he discusses the five levels of market sophistication.
 According to Schwartz, they are:

 - Amplify The Claim